LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.home.path": ""
     "logtalk.user.path": ""

-No defaults.
+No defaults (VSCode doesn't support using environment variables to define settings).
 Must be set to the `LOGTALKHOME` and `LOGTALKUSER` environment variable absolute paths.
 On Windows, also use forward slashes (e.g. `C:/Program Files (x86)/Logtalk`).

 ### Logtalk executable